 The economic benefits of CPRIT-funded research activity compound over time.
-Current estimates of these secondary effects stemming from research include almost \$12.6 billion in output and 122,043 jobs in 2019.
-These gains are expected to grow substantially in future years as programs continue and benefits cumulate (as indicated in the Appendices).10
+Current estimates of these secondary effects stemming from research include almost \$14.6 billion in output and 139,533 jobs in 2020.
+These gains are expected to grow substantially in future years as programs continue and benefits cumulate (as indicated in the Appendices).

 The cancer research supported by CPRIT also generates substantial social returns.
-The estimated cumulative social returns from the cancer research supported by CPRIT over its first ten years include almost \$204.0 billion in gross product in the United States and \$250.9 billion globally.
-The impact on employment in the US is 1,960,946 job-years of employment and globally is 2,411,964 job years.
-11
+The estimated cumulative social returns from the cancer research supported by CPRIT from 2010-2020 include almost \$332.5 billion in gross product in the United States and \$408.9 globally.
+The impact on employment in the US is 3,120,980 job-years of employment and globally is 3,838,806 job years.